Philosopher Daniel Chandler awarded Voltaire Lecture Medal

 Chandler outlined Rawls’s idea of a fair system of social cooperation, which is rooted in the principles of fairness and mutual cooperation.
 He described Rawls’s thought experiment, the ‘original position’ and ‘veil of ignorance’, which suggests that a just society is one that individuals would choose without knowing their status or position within it.
 From this premise, Rawls derives two essential principles: the basic liberties principle and the equality principle.

 First, the guarantee of basic liberties for all, encompassing personal and political freedoms.
 Second, the idea of equality, consisting of fair equality of opportunity and the difference principle.
-The latter, Dan notes, posits that inequalities are only permissible if they advantage everyone, especially the least well-off.
+The latter, Daniel notes, posits that inequalities are only permissible if they advantage everyone, especially the least well-off.

 Creating a fairer and more equal society